dmorle/LIBCAA/README.md

 The goal of this library is to offer a layer of abstraction for computer aided analysis problems, simplifying problems and optimizing backend functions through parellel computing.

-This branch of the repository contains a solution to the fifth lab presented in the course.
+This branch of the repository contains a solution to the fifth lab presented in the course mentioned above.